Great auk

-The great auk (Pinguinus impennis) is a species of flightless alcid that became extinct in the mid-19th century.
+The great auk (Pinguinus impennis), also known as the penguin or garefowl, is an extinct species of flightless alcid that first appeared around 400,000 years ago and became extinct in the mid-19th century.
 It was the only modern species in the genus Pinguinus.
-It is not closely related to the birds now known as penguins, which were discovered later by Europeans and so named by sailors because of their physical resemblance to the great auk.
+It was not closely related to the penguins of the Southern Hemisphere, which were named for their resemblance to this species.

 It bred on rocky, remote islands with easy access to the ocean and a plentiful food supply, a rarity in nature that provided only a few breeding sites for the great auks.
-When not breeding, they spent their time foraging in the waters of the North Atlantic, ranging as far south as northern Spain and along the coastlines of Canada, Greenland, Iceland, the Faroe Islands, Norway, Ireland, and Great Britain.
+During the non-breeding season, the auk foraged in the waters of the North Atlantic, ranging as far south as northern Spain and along the coastlines of Canada, Greenland, Iceland, the Faroe Islands, Norway, Ireland, and Great Britain.

 The bird was 75 to 85 cm tall and weighed about 5 kg, making it the largest alcid to survive into the modern era, and the second-largest member of the alcid family overall (the prehistoric Miomancalla was larger).
 It had a black back and a white belly.
 The black beak was heavy and hooked, with grooves on its surface.
 During summer, great auk plumage showed a white patch over each eye.
 During winter, the great auk lost these patches, instead developing a white band stretching between the eyes.
 The wings were only 15 cm long, rendering the bird flightless.
 Instead, the great auk was a powerful swimmer, a trait that it used in hunting.
 Its favourite prey were fish, including Atlantic menhaden and capelin, and crustaceans.
 Although agile in the water, it was clumsy on land.
 Great auk pairs mated for life.
 They nested in extremely dense and social colonies, laying one egg on bare rock.
 The egg was white with variable brown marbling.
-Both parents participated in the incubation of the egg for around 6 weeks before the young hatched.
-The young left the nest site after 2–3 weeks, although the parents continued to care for it.
+Both parents participated in the incubation of the egg for around six weeks before the young hatched.
+The young left the nest site after two to three weeks, although the parents continued to care for it.